Published: 23 March 2021

 - Research for Social Care (RfSC) email@example.com

 Deadline for proposals

-Application forms will be available from participating programmes’ websites from 24 March 2021 until Autumn 2021.
+Application forms will be available from participating programmes’ websites from 24 March 2021 until early 2022.
 Please note that open and close dates vary and completed forms must be submitted by the date specified on the relevant programme pages.

 The funding arrangements for the participating NIHR research programmes contributing to this call are described on their individual webpages.

 Please note that the enclosed maps/data tables are provided to illustrate the potential mismatch between research and burden of disease.
 Given that currently equivalent data from across the UK is not included within a single tool, the data has been derived from different sources from across the UK based on areas of direct responsibility.
 However, the NIHR is keen to ensure that research is conducted in the areas where health needs are greatest across the UK and therefore, applicants from across the UK will be expected to justify their choice of recruitment sites.

 An analysis of where NIHR supported studies related to dementia have recruited patients and the prevalence of dementia across England indicate that dementia prevalence is highest in the Northwest (Southport and Formby; Fylde and Wyre; Eastern Cheshire), in the West (Shropshire) and South coast of England (East Sussex; South Eastern Hampshire; Isle of Wight).
 The CCGs with the most research activity in dementia though are in North Central London, Newcastle Gateshead, Oxfordshire, and Cambridgeshire and Peterborough, where the prevalence levels are lower.

 For more information about the breakdown of studies for regions in England then please email the team: firstname.lastname@example.org